rnieva/ThingsLostAndFound/README.md

 ---

 Using project in local:<p>
-- Add file PrivateSettings.config in c:\ path with private data, example in this folder.<p>
+- Add file PrivateSettings.config in c:\ path with private data, example in this Resources folder.<p>

 Using project in hosting:<p>
 - Put PrivateSettings.config in the root server.